-We continue to build a unique ecosystem, delivering strong ARR growth and strong cash flow for all activities, supported by solid cash at bank.

-Having invested to build a unique ecosystem, we will continue to drive organic growth through new products and partnerships, increasing our share of our addressable market.
+We continued to build a unique ecosystem, delivering strong ARR growth and strong cash flow for all activities, supported by solid cash at bank.
+We will continue to drive organic growth through new products and partnerships, increasing our share of our addressable market.
+Our Group's cross-selling capabilities continue to provide an expected upside for organic growth within our Group.